dabonzo/monitorpy/docs/development/directory_restructure.md

 - Makes development environment setup more complicated
 - Is not following standard Python package conventions

-## Proposed Structure
+## New Structure (Implemented)

-We should restructure the project to follow standard Python package conventions:
+We have restructured the project to follow standard Python package conventions:

 ```
 monitorpy/